Pope Francis makes appeal for peace in Gaza in Easter message

 From the central balcony of the St. Peter’s Basilica, Francis delivered the traditional annual address, expressing his sympathies for those suffering throughout the world and calling for a prisoner exchange between Russia and Ukraine.

 Francis called for humanitarian aid to be “ensured to Gaza,” for the “prompt” release of all Israeli hostages taken on Oct.
-7, and for “an immediate cease-fire” in the Gaza Strip.
+7, and for “an immediately cease-fire” in the Gaza Strip.

+King Charles III in Easter message calls for kindness after cancer diagnosis

 “Let us not allow the strengthening winds of war to blow on Europe and the Mediterranean.
 Let us not yield to the logic of weapons and rearming.
 Peace is never made with arms, but with outstretched hands and open hearts.”